apachecn/pytorch-doc-zh/docs/1.0/distributed.md

 ## Launch utility

-The &lt;cite&gt;torch.distributed&lt;/cite&gt; package also provides a launch utility in &lt;cite&gt;torch.distributed.launch&lt;/cite&gt;.
+The `torch.distributed` package also provides a launch utility in `torch.distributed.launch`.
 This helper utility can be used to launch multiple processes per node for distributed training.
 This utility also supports both python2 and python3.

-&lt;cite&gt;torch.distributed.launch&lt;/cite&gt; is a module that spawns up multiple distributed training processes on each of the training nodes.
+`torch.distributed.launch` is a module that spawns up multiple distributed training processes on each of the training nodes.

 The utility can be used for single-node distributed training, in which one or more processes per node will be spawned.
 The utility can be used for either CPU training or GPU training.
 If the utility is used for GPU training, each distributed process will be operating on a single GPU.
 This can achieve well-improved single-node training performance.
 It can also be used in multi-node distributed training, by spawning up multiple processes on each node for well-improved multi-node distributed training performance as well.
 This will especially be benefitial for systems with multiple Infiniband interfaces that have direct-GPU support, since all of them can be utilized for aggregated communication bandwidth.